Make Your Christmas Tree Last in a Warm Climate

 - Do not drink this mixture.
 Also, do not sniff the vapors from the bleach and the vinegar.
 When adding lemon juice or vinegar, add to the water, not to the bleach.

-- 12Always check the tree lights for any damage.Remember, it is a heat source, so because it touches the tree, which is flammable, there is a probable percentage of fire happening.
-Just be careful about this.Advertisement
+- 12Remember, it is a heat source, so because it touches the tree, which is flammable, there is a probable percentage of fire happening.
+Just be careful about this.Always check the tree lights for any damage.Advertisement

 Categories : Holidays & Traditions